matthieu-str/data_story/index.md

  - the language
  - the difference of GDP between countries

-<p align="justify">To analyze these facotrs, we performed a polymomial analysis, meaning that we tried to model the number of travels between two countries by polynomial functions of the three previous factors.
+<p align="justify">To analyze these factors, we performed a polymomial analysis, meaning that we tried to model the number of travels between two countries by polynomial functions of the three previous factors.
 The numerical results of the polynomial regression are available as an appendix.</p>

 Let's see the curves of influence given by the polynomial regression.
-Please note that one the following graphs, the factors are standardised, meaning that 0 is equivalent to the mean value and 1 to sum of the mean value and the standard deviation.
-We were careful to make the graph start at the actuel zero in common units (km, $).
+Please note that on the following graphs, the factors are standardized, meaning that 0 is equivalent to the mean value and 1 to the sum of the mean value and the standard deviation.
+We were careful to make the graph start at the actual zero in common units (km, $).

 The first figures represent the influence of the distance on travelers.